-Australia's deserts are well vegetated with highly diverse ecosystems, including sand dune deserts, sandstone ranges, vast plains of Mulga woodland, grassland and stony 'gibber' desert, and ephemeral wetlands which fill with life when rains come.
+Australia's 'deserts' are well vegetated with highly diverse ecosystems, including sand dune deserts, sandstone ranges, vast plains of Mulga woodland, grassland and stony 'gibber' desert, and ephemeral wetlands which fill with life when rains come.

-Rich in unique plant and animal life, the landscape is home to many of Australia's threatened animals including the Night Parrot, the Greater Bilby, the Great Desert Skink and Blackflanked Rock Wallaby.
+Rich in unique plant and animal life, the landscape is home to many of Australia's threatened animals including the Night Parrot, the Greater Bilby, the Great Desert Skink and Black-flanked Rock Wallaby.

 Despite being relatively intact, these unique desert ecosystems and the values they contain are under increasing threat due to vast destructive wildfires, invasive noxious weeds and feral animals.
-The impacts of these threats will be worsened by climate change.
+The impacts of these threats are further exacerbated by climate change.